Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Material and methods

 \subsection{DSC++ loss}

 The optimisation goal, for both the CE and the DSC loss, is for the neural network to produce confident, and correct, predictions matching the ground truth label.
 However, neural network overconfidence is a well known phenomenon associated with the DSC loss, but not with the CE loss.
-To understand this difference, we concentrate on the binary segmentation case and define two further, equivalent formulations of the $\mathcal{L}_\text{DSC}$ (Eq.~(\ref{eq:L_DSC})), in terms of true positive (TP), false negative (FN) and false positive predictions (FP), as well as in terms of recall and precision:
+To understand this difference, we provide an equivalent definition of the DSC loss $\mathcal{L}_\text{DSC}$ (Eq.~(\ref{eq:L_DSC})), in terms of true positive (TP), false negative (FN) and false positive predictions (FP):